Modeccin: Brefeldin A

 Treatment with Brefeldin A (BFA) inhibits the cytotoxicity of modeccin, by disrupting the Golgi apparatus.
 Brefeldin A blocks transport from the Endoplasmatic Reticulum and inhibits vesicle formation in the Golgi apparatus.
 Nucleotide exchange into ADP-ribosylation factor (ARF) is inhibited by BFA, thus preventing assembly of cytosolic coat proteins on target membranes.
 Without vesicle formation that transport modeccin from the Golgi apparatus into the cytosol, modeccin can't enter the cytosol.

 Degree of acidity

 Intravesicular elevation of pH, facilitated by treatment with NH3Cl, inhibits cytotoxicity of modeccin.
 Also, incorporation of ionophores like Monensin in the cells facilitates elevation of pH.
 This is because of their capability of reversible ion-binding and their lipophilic nature.

 Ceramide analogs

-The protective effect of ceramide analogs and related sphingolipids, shown in figure 5, is observed in cytotoxin activity of modeccin.
+The protective effect of ceramide analogs and related sphingolipids is observed in cytotoxin activity of modeccin.
 They do not affect the binding and internalization of modeccin but do affect the intracellular protein transport through the Golgi complex.
 C2-cer, C6-cer and C8-cer protect against modeccin toxicity, but the former and the latter less effective than C6-cer.
 The naturally occurring C18-cer has no effect on modeccin toxicity, as well as sphingosine and sphingomyelin.